Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-sitemap-in-eleventy.md

 User-agent: * Allow: / Sitemap: {{ site.url }}/sitemap.xml
 ```

-Here we state that the file should be called `robots.txt` and should be excluded from the sitemap.
+Here we state that the file should be called `robots.txt` and excluded from the sitemap.

 Then we place the robots' content; in this case, we allow all robots on all paths.